 Pool show they can grind it out

 The battling qualities Blackpool showed last night were impressive and it's something we've not seen too often this season, which makes the win even sweeter.
-In many ways it was a more satisfying win than the comfortable 2-0 and 3-0's, because they had to earn it, and they did that by throwing bodies in front of everything that came their way.
+In many ways it was a more satisfying win because they had to earn it, and they did that by throwing bodies in front of everything that came their way.
 Stevenage threw the proverbial kitchen sink at the Seasiders in the closing stages but Gary Bowyer's men stood up to it impressively, with the likes of Tom Aldred, Clark Robertson and Kelvin Mellor producing tackle after tackle, block after block and header after header.
-To be a successful side you have to find ways of winning football matches by any means necessary, especially when you're coming up against in-form sides like Stevenage, and Pool are learning how to do that just at the right time.
+To be a successful side you have to find ways of winning football matches, especially when you're coming up against in-form sides like Stevenage, and Pool are learning how to do that just at the right time.

 A case for the defence